-The French occupation of Egypt in 1798 opened up the strategic possibility of an overland advance on India, where Tipu Sultan of Mysore, intent on vengeance against the British for their attacks on his state six years earlier, was openly courting French support.
-Troops of the East India Company, reinforced by British regulars that included the 33rd Foot under Colonel Arthur Wellesley, invaded Mysore from both East and West in 1799.
+The French occupation of Egypt in 1798 opened up the strategic possibility of an overland advance on India.
+Tipu Sultan of Mysore, became intent on vengeance against the British.
+Their attacks on his state six years earlier, had openly courted French support.
+The Indian Campaign began with troops of the East India Company.
+Reinforced by British regulars, including the 33rd Foot under Colonel Arthur Wellesley.
+They invaded Mysore from both East and West in 1799.

-Two of the Mahratta leaders, Daulat Rao of Scindia and Ragoji Bhonsla of Berar, combined forces in 1803 to create an army of nearly 100,000 men.
-In response the British Commander-in-Chief, Lord Lake (last seen in Ireland in 1798), ordered a two-pronged assault on Scindia to protect Company possessions at Bombay in the West and Calcutta in the North-East.
+Two of the Mahratta leaders, Daulat Rao of Scindia and Ragoji Bhonsla of Berar, combined forces in 1803.
+An army of nearly 100,000 men was raise.
+In response the British Commander-in-Chief, Lord Lake (last seen in Ireland in 1798), ordered a two-pronged assault on Scindia.
+It was to protect Company possessions at Bombay in the West and Calcutta in the North-East.

-The mahrattas fell back to Assaye where, on 23rd September, Wellesley’s army of about 6,000 men, including the 19th Light Dragoons and 78th Highlanders, achieved a costly but crushing victory.
-After a pause to recover, Wellesley resumed his advance, sweeping the enemy aside at Argaum on 29th November.
+The mahrattas fell back to Assaye.
+On 23rd September 1803, Wellesley’s army of about 6,000 men, including the 19th Light Dragoons and 78th Highlanders, achieved a costly but crushing victory.
+After a pause to recover, Wellesley resumed his advance, sweeping the enemy aside at Argaum on 29th November 1803.
 A month later, Daulat Rao and Ragoji Bhonsla sued for peace.

 But the war was not yet over.
-In early 1804 Jeswunt Rao Holkar, a Mahratta leader who had hitherto remained aloof, suddenly entered the fray, pushing Lake’s forces back towards Agra before advancing on Delhi.
+In early 1804 Jeswunt Rao Holkar, a Mahratta leader who had hitherto remained aloof, suddenly entered the fray.
+He pushed Lake’s forces back towards Agra before advancing on Delhi.
 A series of forced marches allowed Lake to recover the initiative and Holkar fled, closely pursued by British cavalry.